smithfarm/ceph-auto-aws/README.rst

 ------------

-To ensure that our demo clusters do not interfere with other AWS projects, we use a Virtual Private Cloud (VPC).
+To ensure that our demo clusters do not interfere with other AWS projects, we use a Virtual Private Cloud (VPC) containing a number of subnets.

 All the delegates will share a single VPC 10.0.0.0/16.
 Within that VPC there will be a ``/24`` subnet for each delegate, plus one for the Salt Master.